desjare/ohdiotomp3/README.md

 **Usage:**

-python3 ohdiotomp3.py from your mts directory
+python3 ohdiotomp3.py from your current mp4 directory

 or

-python3 ohdiotomp3.py --sourcedir <media folder>
+python3 ohdiotomp3.py --sourcedir **dir**

 or